 The first time, the request completely shocked me.
 Mostly, because I wasn’t exactly sure how to do that on the register, but also because it was an intentional act of radical love and that ALWAYS catches people off guard.
 Often, when this happens, the person who just had their meal paid for would pay for the car behind them, and that person the car behind them, and on and on until the unfortunate person who was in front of a car with a $50+ order.

 For the second (or third or fourth…) person, paying for the car behind them is an act of kindness and a beautiful display of receiving kindness and passing it on.
 However, it’s also, in a way, paying a debt.
 In the immediate state of gratitude, we all – as humans – feel pressured to return or reflect the kindness shown to us.
 It is actually kind of expected of anyone who considers themselves a “generous” human being.
+How to start being a Christian?
+Show unconditional love to others even when you think they don’t deserve it.

 But here’s the issue.